omgnetwork/elixir-omg/docs/morevp.md

 Scenario is:
 1. Honest Alice creates/signs/submits a transaction `tx1`
-2. This fails, either tacitly or loudly - `tx1` doesn't get included in a block
+2. This fails, either loudly (error response from child chain server) or quietly (no response) - `tx1` doesn't get included in a block
 3. Alice is forced to in-flight exit, even if she just made a trivial mistake (e.g. incorrect fee)
 4. If instead Alice retries with amended `tx2`, then she opens an attack on her funds:
     - if the child chain is nice, `tx2` will get included in a valid, non-withheld block, all is good